-Enriching your diet with whole foods that don’t come with labels such as meats, vegetables, fruits, and other fresh foods naturally low in sugars and carbs is one way to avoid having to decipher nutrition labels every time you hit the grocery store.
+Enriching your diet with whole foods such as meats, vegetables, fruits, and other fresh foods naturally low in sugars and carbs is one way to avoid nutrition labels at the grocery store.

-However, there will undoubtedly come a time where the skill of reading a nutrition label is something that will come in handy, and can truly prove to be beneficial to your health.
+However, there will undoubtedly come a time where the skill of reading a nutrition label is something that will prove to be beneficial to your health.

-So many ingredients contain unrecognizable names because they’re created in labs, and names you are familiar with, such as sugar and sodium, now have a whole slew of alternative names, only making consumers more confused about what they are consuming.
+So many ingredients contain unrecognizable names because they’re created in labs.
+The names you are familiar with, such as sugar and sodium, now have alternative names, making consumers more confused about what they are consuming.

-In the United States, the trend in the past several years has been to have more nutritional facts advertised prominently on the front of food packages in addition to the back, which can be also be misleading.
+The trend has been to advertise nutritional facts prominently on the front of food packages in addition to the back, which can also be misleading.

-In this article, where going to break down nutritional keto labels so you can make the best decisions for your keto diet.
+In this article, we’re going to break down nutritional keto labels so you can make the best decisions for your keto diet.

 When it comes to the keto diet, it’s all about the carbs.
 The carbs you can consume are calculated on a net carb basis.
 This is because only net carbs are used by your body for energy.